ipernet/bitcoin-core-wallet-docs/README.md

 - Flip a coin N times and mark each result as *1* or *0*.
 - Roll a dice a few hundreds of times (depending on the desired entropy amount).
 - Get [entropy from a photograph](https://darkfield.dev/2021/01/30/entropy-from-images/).
-- Use a trusted (P)RNG.
+- **Especially**, use a trusted (P)RNG.

 > **[Seed entropy != Seed length](https://crypto.stackexchange.com/a/10405)**.

-> Regarding seed length, Bitcoin Core can only use seeds of max 256 bits length for **legacy** wallets (more on that later).
+> About seed length, Bitcoin Core can only use seeds of max 256 bits length for **legacy** wallets (more on that later).

 ## Bitcoin Core and BIP39

 BIP39 is a simple, human-friendly way to encode entropy into a mnemonic sentence that is easy to remember or archive, compared to the N bits of entropy you generated earlier.

 > BIP39 is not about managing *user-generated sentences*.
-It is about encoding entropy into a mnemonic.
+It is only about encoding entropy into a mnemonic.

 The BIP39 processs generates **512-bits seeds** from **up to 256 bits of entropy** used as input.
-This is incompatible with the **256-bits seeds** max length required by Bitcoin Core for **legacy** wallets.
+This default process is incompatible with the **256-bits seeds** required by Bitcoin Core for managing **legacy** wallets.
 Indeed, Bitcoin Core internally represents seeds for legacy wallets in a [32-bytes](https://github.com/bitcoin/bitcoin/issues/16393) data structure (and changing this is deemed as [not trivial](https://github.com/bitcoin/bitcoin/issues/19151#issuecomment-816755606)).

-> So, the `sethdseed` RPC call of the Bitcoin Core client will only accept a 256-bits seed for creating/restoring a wallet.
+> Hence, the now legacy `sethdseed` RPC call of the Bitcoin Core client will only accept a 256-bits seed for creating/restoring a legacy wallet.

 **As a consequence, you cannot use BIP39 to generate seeds for use with legacy wallets.**

 > Note that the BIP39 mnemonic standard may have [some flaws](https://en.bitcoin.it/wiki/Seed_phrase#BIP39_and_its_flaws) and is not planned to be implemented in Core anyway (see [#17748](https://github.com/bitcoin/bitcoin/issues/17748), [#19151](https://github.com/bitcoin/bitcoin/issues/19151)).

-However, with descriptor wallets, usage of 512-bits seeds is possible thus making the use of BIP39 possible for managing the memorization and archiving of such seeds.
+However, with *descriptor* wallets, usage of 512-bits seeds is possible, thus making the use of BIP39 possible for managing the memorization and archiving of such seeds.

 The [BIP39 process](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki):

-- Starts with [generating](https://learnmeabitcoin.com/technical/mnemonic#generate-entropy) **128 to 256 bits** of **entropy** from a trusted source, then adding a checksum to it.
+- Starts with [generating](https://learnmeabitcoin.com/technical/mnemonic#generate-entropy) **128 to 256 bits** of **entropy** from a trusted source.
+- Adds a checksum of the generated entropy.
-- [Encode](https://learnmeabitcoin.com/technical/mnemonic#entropy-to-mnemonic) the generated entropy as a sorted list of 12 to 24-words.
+- [Encode](https://learnmeabitcoin.com/technical/mnemonic#entropy-to-mnemonic) the generated entropy as a sorted list of 12 to 24-words (128/256 bits).

 This "mnemonic" becomes **the only secret you need to remember** for managing your wallet on the long run (given it remains the sole seed used by your wallet in the long run).